 UA Little Rock has partnered with the Department of Military Science and Leadership at the University of Central Arkansas.

-The following classes are available for UA Little Rock students to register for fall 2018:
+The following classes are available for UA Little Rock students to register for spring 2019:

 Registering for these classes are no different than registering for any other UA Little Rock class.
 Successfully completing these classes are required for you to be considered for the ROTC scholarships.